mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 * **Pay per word**
   * Writer's pay is the final word count of the piece multiplied by an agreed price per word (typically $0.XX to $0.XX).
 * **Pay per piece**
-  * Writer earns a fixed price for each assignment they complete, regardless of length or how long it took to writer.
+  * Writer earns a fixed price for each assignment they complete, regardless of length or how long it took to write.

 My philosophy is that I want to attract talented people and pay them for their time.
 It's my responsibility to use their time most efficiently, so I always choose to pay per hour.
 I know people